Hero Image

 4. Learn About Coastal Maine's Rich History

 Look beyond Acadia's scenery to understand the human stories woven into the landscape.
-Learn about Wabanaki history at the Abbe Museum, gain insight into Maine's fishing heritage during a working lobster boat experience or puffin cruise, and discover the communities that continue to shape life along this remarkable coastline.
+Learn the history of the Wabanaki, the "People of the Dawnland," at the Abbe Museum, gain insight into Maine's fishing heritage on a working lobster boat or puffin cruise, and discover the hardy communities that thrive along this storied coast.

 5. Balance Research With Adventure

 The science is only part of the story.
-Watch sunrise from Cadillac Mountain, cruise beneath puffin nesting islands, explore the dramatic granite coast of Schoodic Peninsula and spend evenings beneath star-filled skies after days of discovery in the field.
+In addition to fieldwork, we spend time exploring nature, too.
+Watch the nation's first sunrise from Cadillac Mountain, cruise among islands where puffins nest, explore the dramatic granite coast of the Schoodic Peninsula, and spend evenings under star-filled skies after days of discovery in the field.

 6. Investigate Acadia's Living Shoreline